sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-events/events.md

 ## Use event data

-Event data is a powerful tool for automating monitoring workflows.
+Observation event data is a powerful tool for automating monitoring workflows.
 For example, you can [reduce alert fatigue][23] by filtering events based on the event `occurrences` attribute.

 ### Occurrences and occurrences watermark